 The two vessels made radio contact and, guided by flares, Mirabooka sighted Maranui at 5.55 pm.

-At 6.15 pm, the lights of Mirabooka were in sight, and all 15 crew of Maranui took to the liferaft (the lifeboats could not be launched due to Maranui‘s 45 degree list).
+At 6.15 pm, all 15 crew of Maranui took to the liferaft (the lifeboats could not be launched due to Maranui‘s 45-degree list).

 In seas estimated at 30-40 feet, Captain Wahlstedt succeeded in bringing his ship alongside the liferaft, where six of the Maranui crew either climbed up nets or were pulled aboard the rolling freighter.

 Then, the liferaft was swept away.
-Its position could be seen occasionally, thanks to a torch that 2nd Officer Taylor had grabbed from Maranui just before abandoning ship.
+Its position could be seen occasionally, thanks to a torch that 2nd Officer Taylor had grabbed just before abandoning Maranui.
 Captain Wahlstedt brought his ship alongside the liferaft an astonishing six times, and at one time four men were seen to be still inside.
-They were exahusted, however, and none of them made it to safety before the liferaft disappeared from view for the last time.
+They were exhausted, however, and none of them made it to safety before the liferaft disappeared from view for the final time.

 No one saw Maranui go down, but she disappeared from Mirabooka‘s radar at 6.58 pm.